Zwyx/fabpsa.au/src/pages/our-goals.md

 ## Establishing a Bilingual Program

-<p><em>FABPSA</em> is committed to collaborating with public primary schools in Perth to implement a comprehensive bilingual program.
-Through this program, students will have the opportunity to learn French alongside their regular academic curriculum, fostering language proficiency and cross-cultural understanding.</p>
+<em>FABPSA</em> is committed to collaborating with public primary schools in Perth to implement a comprehensive bilingual program.
+Through this program, students will have the opportunity to learn French alongside their regular academic curriculum, fostering language proficiency and cross-cultural understanding.

 ## Encouraging Cultural Awareness

-<p><em>FABPSA</em> recognises the importance of cultural awareness and appreciation in fostering global citizens.
-We aim to expose students to the rich and diverse Francophone culture through cultural events, workshops, and partnerships with local Francophone organisations, encouraging an understanding and respect for different cultures.</p>
+<em>FABPSA</em> recognises the importance of cultural awareness and appreciation in fostering global citizens.
+We aim to expose students to the rich and diverse Francophone culture through cultural events, workshops, and partnerships with local Francophone organisations, encouraging an understanding and respect for different cultures.

 ## Promoting Language Acquisition